 *I wish I had pictures to show you, but this web was constructed last year!
 This year we sprayed a black spray paint on to parts of the web to give it more of a rugged look.

-This webbed person is about 4ish feet in length.
+This webbed person we made was about 4-ish feet in length.
 You can make it to be as large or small as you’d like.

 We constructed the body using about a week’s worth of newspaper and a roll of white tape.